Cache Admin¶

 Backend Abilities¶

-The admin adapts its interface based on what each backend supports:
+The admin adapts based on backend capabilities:

 | Feature | cachex | LocMemCache | DatabaseCache | FileBasedCache | limited |